Haijby scandal: Background

-Haijby later claimed that he was the King's lover in the years between 1936 and 1947.
+Haijby would ultimately claim that he was King Gustaf's lover in the years between 1936 and 1947.

 In 1938 Haijby was arrested for child sexual abuse of an 11-year old and a 13-year-old boy and put in custody at the asylum of Beckomberga.
 This was the result of political pressure from the Governor of Stockholm, Torsten Nothin.
 The psychiatrist in charge of the asylum did not believe that Haijby was in need of psychiatric care and he was eventually discharged.
 The child abuse case was never brought to a criminal court.

-In 1939, a new deal was arranged in which Haijby was forced to emigrate to Nazi Germany.
-After a short while in Berlin, he was put in prison by the Gestapo, probably by request of the Swedish Court.
+In 1939, a new deal was arranged in which Haijby was forced to emigrate to Germany, then under rule by the Nazis, who engaged in intense suppression of homosexual conduct.
+After a short while in Berlin, he was put in prison by the Gestapo, probably by request of the Swedish Court, officially after molesting a hotel bellboy.
 Unlike most Gestapo prisoners, Haijby was not tortured and, most of the time, kept in decent conditions.
-Charges were then brought against him for sexual relations with two young boys.
-He was sentenced to prison and banished to Sweden in 1940 after having served his sentence.
+Charges were then brought against him for sexual relations with two young boys under Paragraph 175, and he was sentenced to prison and banished to Sweden in 1940, having served his sentence.

-He was reunited with his ex-wife, who gave him a grant using a police officer as a middleman.
-Haijby was however made to believe that the money came from the Court.
-Haijby was again, because of political pressure, committed to an asylum in 1941.
+Once reunited with his ex-wife, who gave him a grant using a police officer as a middleman, Haijby was made to believe that the money came from the Court.
+Haijby was, allegedly because of pressure from the court, committed to an asylum in 1941.

-In the meantime, another scandal, the Kejne affair, had broken in the press where Vilhelm Moberg wrote lengthy articles about homosexual conspiracies among Swedish officials.
+In the meantime, another scandal, the Kejne affair, had broken in the press where celebrity author and journalist Vilhelm Moberg wrote lengthy articles about homosexual conspiracies among Swedish officials.

-In 1947, Haijby used his own money to publish a roman à clef.
+In 1947, Haijby used his own money to publish a roman à clef, detailing his ostensible relationship with the King.
 Half of the first printing of 1,000 copies was bought by the Chief Constable, funded by the Royal Court.
 Haijby's ex-wife Anna bought the remainder.